Personalized Robotic Object Rearrangement from Scene Context: Problem Formulation

 \section{Problem Formulation}

 We formalize personalized object rearrangement in partially arranged environments as an extension of the rearrangement problem formulation in previous work~\cite{ramachandruni2023consor}.
 Given an environment with placeable surfaces denoted by the set $\mathcal{S}$, we define an \textit{arrangement} as a set of object-surface pairs representing the contents of each surface: $\mathcal{A} = \{(x, s)\}$, where $x$ denotes an object placed on surface $s$.
-Object $x$ is not confined to a predetermined closed set and is represented using natural language labels.
-The set of surfaces $\mathcal{S}$ is fixed for a single environment but may change across environments.
+Object $x$ is not constrained by a fixed closed set and is described using natural language labels.
+The set of surfaces $\mathcal{S}$ is fixed within an environment but may vary across environments.

 In this task, a robot must adapt to a user's object rearrangement preferences by relying on observation instead of explicit user input to then place objects in an environment occupied with objects.
 The robot's goal is to place a new set of objects $\mathcal{X}_U$ on surfaces $S$ to transform the environment from its current arrangement $\mathcal{A}_P$ into $\mathcal{A}_G$.
 The environment may be empty ($\mathcal{A}_P = \Phi$) or partially arranged, meaning that it already contains a few objects. {Optionally, the robot has access to prior observations of the environment, denoted as $\mathbf{A}_O = \{\mathcal{A}_O^1, \mathcal{A}_O^2, \dots, \mathcal{A}_O^N\}$, which may include various object configurations.} The length of observation history $N$ depends on the rearrangement technique; many rearrangement models~\cite{abdo2016organizing, brawner2016learning, kapelyukh2022my, newman2024bootstrapping} are not limited by the number of observations, but some approaches only consider a single observation ($N=1$)~\cite{wu2023tidybot, trabucco2022simple} or do not use any prior observations ({$N=0$})~\cite{ramachandruni2023consor, ramrakhya2024seeing}.
-Similarly, some rearrangement techniques~\cite{abdo2016organizing, kapelyukh2022my, wu2023tidybot} do not model the environment's current arrangement and assume the environment is empty, or $\mathcal{A}_P = \Phi$.
+Similarly, some rearrangement techniques~\cite{abdo2016organizing, kapelyukh2022my, wu2023tidybot} do not model the environment's current arrangement and assume the environment is empty.